jerboa88/komodo/README.md

 ## 🤝 Contributing

-If you encounter any problems with the script, feel free to [create an issue](https://github.com/jerboa88/komodo/issues).

 Pull requests, bug reports, translations, and other kinds of contributions are greatly appreciated.
-By contributing code, you agree to license your contributions under the terms of the [the license].

 See [the contribution guide](https://komodo.johng.io/contributing) for more details.

 ## 🧾 License